 About sexual violence

-Sexual violence means any form of unwanted sexual contact.
-You may hear different words for sexual violence such as rape or sexual assault or childhood sexual abuse or sexual harassment.
+You may hear different words for sexual violence such as rape, sexual assault, childhood sexual abuse, sexual harassment, or street harassment.
 Other forms of sexual violence include stalking, sexual exploitation, forced marriage, and organised and ritual abuse.

 Sexual violence is common.
 Anyone can experience it, at any age.
-It is difficult to know how many because many people never tell anyone and many do not report it to the police.
+It is difficult to know how many because many people have been affected because many never tell anyone and rarely report it to the police.

 Everyone is affected differently by sexual violence.
 This is no right or wrong way to feel.
 How you feel, and what you want to do, depend on your own experience.

 Whatever you may feel now or whatever happened, you are not to blame.
 If someone has harmed you, it is not your fault.
 Whoever harmed you is responsible.
 Sexual violence does not ‘just happen’.
 A person commits sexual violence because, at some level, they decide to do so.
 They had a choice about what they did.